kimchuay/github_welcome/README.md

 # github_welcome
-Welcom to your very first open
+Welcome to your very first open